A late start to sailing at 11 in a Sabot meant Krystal had to fight hard to play catch up with the younger six and seven year olds.

 Krystal then returned to her former class the Laser Radial for the London Olympics.
 In 2012 Krystal won the ISAF World Cup in Medemblik Netherlands and the ISAF World Cup in Melbourne.
 In London Olympics Krystal finished a disappointing 12th overall after a promising lead up towards the big event.

 After the hype created from the AC, Krystal has been trying her hand at the catamaran class.
 Doing the Hobie16 Worlds in Jervis Bay 2014 and Arrow Nationals.
 Krystal won the Hobie 16 Women European Championship with her crew Sarah Hollands in Barcelona Spain.
+In 2016 Krystal won the Hobie Womens Worlds in China with crew Georga Warren-Myers.

 In 2015 Krystal was head of the strength & conditioning program for the VIS talent squad & was Open Bic Head Coach for 2015 World Championships in Safety Beach, Victoria: her sailors all finished in the top 30, with top results being a 3rd & 6th.